Garima13a/Foveal-Hyperplasia-classification/README.md

-This repository contains a dataset for classifying neuroretinal images into either abnormal or normal classes, and a six-class system (Grade 1, Grade 2, Grade 3, Grade 4, Atypical, and Normal).
 The dataset is divided into three sections: Bioptigen, Copernicus, and Combined.

 ## Dataset location
 The dataset can be found in the following directory: /data/neuroretinal/